ellereeeee/blog-posts/2018-01-08 The Beginner's Guide to ReactJS part 6.md

 greetFn('Jane'); // "Hi Jane, my name is !"
 ```

-Since there is no global variable "name," nothing is returned.
+Since there is no global variable `name`, nothing is returned.

 Now we can understand how something similar happens when updating state in React, and how to deal with it.